Burns can significantly affect your capabilities and appearance. They are also complex legal cases. Your need an experienced lawyer and KNR can help.

 See how our case results have helped clients rebuild their lives.

-Despite the common knowledge that circulates regarding burns having only three degrees, there are actually six severities of burns that have different characteristics and require various treatments.
-You probably heard about the first three degrees of burns most because these are non-lethal.
+Despite the common knowledge that circulates regarding burns having only three degrees, there are six severity levels of burns that have different characteristics and require various treatments.
+You probably heard about the first three because these are non-lethal.
 While you may be able to survive these lower degrees of burns, moving forward with life can be difficult.

 The fourth through six degrees of burns are typically fatal and less well known to the public.
 This is likely because the distinction regarding the burns seems unimportant when you have lost a loved one.
 However, if your loved was killed in an accident caused by another person’s negligence, the severity of the burns may be relevant to your case and potential compensation.